Pair who led racist attack on birthday party get lengthy prison terms

 Both were also banished from Douglas County, a racially diverse community a few miles west of Atlanta.

-Douglas County District Attorney Brian Fortner said in an interview that the prosecution of the attack began with people with less serious involvement in the attack, and moved in toward those who drove it.
+Douglas County District Attorney Brian Fortner said in an interview that the prosecution of the attack began with people with less serious involvement, and moved in toward those who drove it.

 Two other people have received prison sentences, while the rest of those involved, about a dozen, did not get prison time but pleaded guilty to misdemeanors or entered pre-trial diversion programs, Fortner said.